Tourism in Kazakhstan

-Kazakhstan is the ninth-largest country by area and the largest landlocked country.
+Kazakhstan is the ninth-largest country by area and the largest landlocked country in the world.
 Tourism is not a major component of the economy.
-As of 2014, tourism has accounted for 0.3% of Kazakhstan GDP, but the government had plans to increase it to 3% by 2020.
+As of 2014, tourism has accounted for 0.3% of Kazakhstan GDP, but the government had plans to increase it to 3% by 2020, however due to the COVID-19 pandemic it decreased to 0.34%.

 According to the World Economic Forum's Travel and Tourism Competitiveness Report 2017, travel and tourism industry GDP in Kazakhstan is $3.08 billion or 1.6 percent of total GDP.
 The WEF ranks Kazakhstan 81st in its 2017 report, which is four positions higher compared to the previous period.
 Kazakhstan received 6.5 million tourists in 2016.